 New courses are constantly being developed and old courses are constantly being revised.
 The basic steps in the course development process are as follows:

-- The instructor requests and receives course approval from his/her department chair and the Coordinator of iStudy (CIS).
+- The instructor requests and receives course approval from his/her department chair and the Program Manager (PM).

-- The instructor, CIS, and Instructional Designer (ID) meet to go over the basics of iStudy and the details of the course development process.
+- The instructor, PM, and Instructional Designer (ID) meet to go over the basics of iStudy and the details of the course development process.